mehmetfarukkomurculer/Spy-or-Not-/README.md

 ## Overview

-Who's Spy? is a multiplayer game where players try to identify spies based on given words.
+Spy or Not? is a multiplayer game where players try to identify spies based on given words.

 ### Key Features